Skip to main content

 Trial Advocacy

-UMass Law students who have completed Legal Skills III may participate in the ABA’s Client Counseling Competition, which assesses fundamental lawyering skills such as interviewing and counseling clients.
+UMass Law students who have completed Legal Skills III may be eligible to participate in the ABA’s Client Counseling Competition, which assesses fundamental lawyering skills such as interviewing and counseling clients.
 Interested students should contact Dean Cahill.
+In addition, students who have taken ADR may be eligible to participate in the ABA’s Mediation Competition, which focuses on the ability to effectively advocate for a client’s interests and work with other parties to achieve an effective settlement.
+Interested students should contact Professor Vaughan-Thomas.

 Legal Writing Competitions

 Students at UMass Law are encouraged to participate in a wide variety of legal writing competitions.
-For a comprehensive list of writing competition opportunities organized by subject area, please see iCompete Writing, a resource created by Suffolk Law School.
+For a comprehensive list of writing competition opportunities organized by subject area, please see iCompete Writing.

 Back to top of screen